isomerpages/seab-corp/news/press-releases/_posts/2017-12-18-post-Release of The 2017 Singapore Cambridge GCE N(A) and N(T) Level Examination Results.md

 for the PFP will open in January 2018, after the release of the GCE O-Level Examination results.
 Secondary 4 N(A) students who intend to apply for the PFP should first progress to Secondary 5 on 2 January 2018.
-For more information, please refer to https://pfp.polytechnic.edu.sg/PFP/index.html.</p>
+For more information, please refer to <a href="https://pfp.polytechnic.edu.sg/PFP/index.html" rel="noopener noreferrer nofollow" target="_blank">https://pfp.polytechnic.edu.sg/PFP/index.html</a>.</p>
 <p>PROGRESSION OF NORMAL (TECHNICAL) STUDENTS</p>
 <p>13.
 All N(T) course students who completed their secondary education in
 2017 may apply to further their studies at ITE.
 Schools may also laterally